 While the scientific data on the concrete effects of these medications in children remain somewhat unclear, medication is not the only avenue for addressing the crisis.
-Both medical experts and policymakers recognize that solutions might come original source.
+Both medical experts and policymakers recognize that solutions might come not only from a laboratory but also from policy, education, and advocacy.

-The writer develops the paper's thesis.
+Mirano develops the paper's thesis.

-Brackets indicate a word not in the
+Brackets indicate a word not in the original source.